Back to the Miscellaneous project page.

 How the world works:

 Who doesn’t love analysis of social behavior?
-This list is nearly identical to last year’s - these podcasts are timeless.
+This list is identical to last year’s - these podcasts are timeless, my absolute favorites.

 - (40 minutes) casual Freakonomics - From the authors of the popular book Freakonomics, they dive into why certain trends exist in the world from the perspective of economics.
 Very accessible to any audience, and I always come away learning something.